liltay2/spyc/README.md

 Supports comparison of measurment data between locations (could also be hijacked to compare production equipment within a single location)

-Interactive plots are outputted in ther browser using plotly
+Interactive plots are outputted in ther browser using plotly and dash